Oslandia/deeposlandia/README.md

 As a particular case, GDAL is not included into the `setup.py` file.

-For ̀Ubuntu` distributions, the following operations are needed to install this
+For `Ubuntu` distributions, the following operations are needed to install this
 program:

 ```